mfcloud/kolla-ansible/doc/source/deploy-guide-for-LinuxONE/quickstart.rst

 - ``compute node``: This is where the OpenStack compute services will be deployed onto.

   System requirements:
-   * Ubuntu 16.04/LinuxONE, Red Hat 7.5 with 4.14 alt-kernel/LinuxONE platform
+   * Ubuntu 16.04/LinuxONE, Red Hat 7.5 with 4.14 alt-kernel/LinuxONE platform, SUSE 12SP3/LinuxONE
    * 1 network interface
    * 8GB main memory
    * 10GB disk space